visa-free or visa-on-arrival

 The unit in Argentina will assess your application.
 Once approved, you must make all necessary contributions and pay any government fees.

-Argentina’s Citizenship by Investment program is an upcoming initiative designed to allow qualifying investors and their families to obtain Argentine citizenship through a contribution or investment.
-The program is currently in development.
+Argentina’s Citizenship by Investment framework is a government-led initiative designed to allow qualifying investors and their families to obtain Argentine citizenship through a qualifying contribution or investment.
+The country has already established a dedicated Citizenship by Investment agency and formal leadership structure to oversee the framework’s development.

 Applications are discretionary and subject to rigorous due diligence.
 The Argentinian government will evaluate each case individually.
 The process will likely involve submitting evidence of contributions, background checks, and ministerial approval.
 Dependants may also be included, provided they meet the criteria.